frankwallis/redux-latch/README.md

 }
 ```

-Using the ```runOnce``` higher-order action provided by redux-latch you can remove the ad-hoc flags from the store, and simplify the action-creator so that it simply performs the fetch:
+Using the ```createEnsure``` higher-order action provided by redux-latch you can remove the ad-hoc flags from the store, and simplify the action-creator so that it simply performs the fetch:

 ```ts
 function loadUserPermissions(username) {